21 min read

 The presence of mandalas is incontrovertible.
 The question is: why?

 Regarding serious attempts to understand and contemplate this question, the most influential modern thinkers are Carl Jung and Joseph Campbell.
-In fact, the re-introduction of mandalas into the modern Western collective consciousness can largely be attributed to their unquenchable curiosity about the psyche and cross-cultural philosophy.
+The re-introduction of mandalas into the modern Western collective consciousness can largely be attributed to their unquenchable curiosity about the psyche and cross-cultural philosophy.

 During a particularly dark period of his life, Carl Jung began intense explorations of the unconscious through art.
 Simultaneously, as a form of self-healing, he “sketched every morning in a notebook a small circular drawing, a mandala” stating that it “seemed to correspond to my inner situation at the time.”[28]
 Through his study, coupled with his daily sketches, Jung noticed the prevalence of the circle motif throughout various cultures and religions.